bopfer/test-lazy-app-cra/README.md

 yarn test src/features/Auth/__tests__/SignInLazy.spec.ts
 ```

 will test the lazy loaded component.
-1 of the `console.log`'s will have the theme since they are in the parent component.
+1 of the `console.log`'s will have the theme since it is from the parent component.
 1 of them will not have the theme and will be an empty object.
 That is from the lazy loaded component.

 Output: